 - vi) In Table III the authors report the reduced-form relationship between predicted class size and also test scores for several specifications.
 Replicate columns (2) and (6) and comment the results.
-Column (2) corresponds to a model with class size as the dependent variable and f_s , the percentage of disadvantaged students and enrollment as controls.
-Column (6) corresponds to a model with math scores as the dependent variable and f_s , the percentage of disadvantaged students and enrollment variable and f_s , the percentage of disadvantaged students as controls. - vii) In Table IV, the authors compare 2SLS estimates from different models using f_s as an instrument for class size.
+Column (2) corresponds to a model with class size as the dependent variable and $f_s$ , the percentage of disadvantaged students and enrollment as controls.
+Column (6) corresponds to a model with math scores as the dependent variable and $f_s$ , the percentage of disadvantaged students and enrollment variable and $f_s$ , the percentage of disadvantaged students and enrollment as controls. - vii) In Table IV, the authors compare 2SLS estimates from different models using $f_s$ as an instrument for class size.
 Compute 2SLS estimates from a model for math test scores controlling for class size, the percentage of disadvantaged students, and enrollment (column (8) in Table IV).
-Interpret the results and compare the estimated effect of class size with the obtained using OLS. - viii) A key issue in the RD design is to capture the relationship between enrollment and test scores.
+Interpret the results and compare the estimated effect of class size with the obtained using OLS. - viii) A key issue in the problem is to capture the relationship between enrollment and test scores.
 If the relationship is non-linear the previous model may be wrong.
 That's why the authors include a quadratic in enrollment as an alternative specification.
 Estimate the model again including this variable as an additional regressor. - ix) Estimate using 2SLS the model for math test scores controlling for class size, the percentage of disadvantaged students, and enrollment for the discontinuity sample (column (12) in Table IV).
-Compare these results with those for the full sample.
+Compare these results with those for the full sample. - 2. (from Stock and Watson book) During the 1880 decade, a cartel known as the the Joint Executive Committee (JEC, in its original form) controlled the cereal railway transportation from the Midwest cities to the West of USA.
+The cartel preceded the Sherman Antimonopoly Law, and operated legally to increase the price of the grain above what would have been the competitive price.
+From time to time, the deceiving of the members of the cartel provoked a temporal collapse in the agreement of collusive price determination.
+In this exercise, we will use the supply variations associated with the cartel collapse to estimate the demand elasticity of the railway cereal transportation.
+The data file, JEC contains the weekly observations the price of railway transportation and other factors between 1880 and 1886.